-The impact on siblings of children with ADHD is not often talked about, yet it is an important discussion to have in order to create healthy and functioning families.
-Studies show that siblings of children with ADHD experience the same disruption, chaos, unpredictability and exhaustion as their parents.
-At times, they may even feel victimized, unprotected and powerless, particularly when faced with expectations to “take care” of their siblings.
+The impact on siblings of children with ADHD is not often talked about, yet it is an important discussion to have to create healthy and functioning families.
+Studies show that siblings of children with ADHD experience the same disruption, chaos, unpredictability, and exhaustion as their parents.
+At times, they may even feel victimized, unprotected, and powerless, particularly when faced with expectations to “take care” of their siblings.
 A healthy family considers everyone’s needs.

-Here are some tips for parents who have children that have been diagnosed with ADHD to minimize the effects on their children without ADHD:
+Here are some tips for parents who have children who have been diagnosed with ADHD to minimize the effects on their children without ADHD:

 - Watch for unfair treatment or victimization between your children…it is not the same as rivalry.
-Victimization involves a loss of power and control for children and creates a dynamic where safety and self-worth is compromised.
+Victimization involves a loss of power and control for children and creates a dynamic where safety and self-worth are compromised.
 This victimization can come from either child towards the other.
-Criticizing, ridicule, teasing or insulting from one sibling to another cannot be tolerated.
+Criticizing, ridicule, teasing, or insulting from one sibling to another cannot be tolerated.

 - Minimize your expectations of another child taking care of their ADHD sibling; you are the parent, not them.
 Don’t put pressure on your child to supervise your ADHD child or to be responsible for them.
 Looking out for one another in a family is encouraged, but children, cannot and should not be expected to be their brother’s keeper.

-Siblings have an important role to play for the ADHD child, and as the parent, it’s important that you work with them to learn and grow together and develop a healthy relationship for later in life.
+Siblings have an important role to play for the ADHD child, and as the parent, you must work with them to learn and grow together and develop a healthy relationship for later in life.

 These tips and other strategies for minimizing the negative effects of and enhancing the gifts of ADHD can be found in Laurie Dupar’s book, 365 Ways to Succeed with ADHD.